-Everyday, while most of the children of Bhaktapur are sitting at desks in school, many of our Happy Kids are roaming the streets in search of plastic and cardboard recyclables to sell to the government, or begging tourists for rice and spare change.
+While most of the children of Bhaktapur spend their childhood sitting at desks in school, many of our Happy Kids spent their days roaming the streets in search of plastic and cardboard recyclables to sell to the government or begging tourists for rice and spare change.
 It was always a dream of ours to enroll all of these children in school.
 We were not alone in this hope.
-Over the last few years we had witnessed several kind hearted travelers attempt to sponsor our kids’ education, only to have it fall apart shortly thereafter.
+Over the last few years, we had witnessed several kind-hearted travelers attempt to sponsor our kids’ education, only to have it fall apart shortly thereafter.

 - These are the children of Indian migrants who cannot get jobs in Nepal.
-The children therefore are the primary source of income.
+The children, therefore, are a primary source of income.

-- These children are known in this city as “street kids”.
-They work in the street collecting plastic and cardboard to sell to the government and beg tourists to earn enough money to eat each night
+- These children were known in this city as “street kids.”
+They work in the street collecting plastic and cardboard to sell to the government and beg tourists to earn enough money to eat each night.

 - EducateHKC is currently focusing on getting the youngest of these Happy Kids into school.
 This year’s sponsored students are ages 5 to 8 and will start in Class 1.